 “My grandmother Tilly was a holocaust survivor.
 She taught us that nothing should be wasted or taken for granted.
 Her favorite gifts were the ones we made by hand and that value has stayed with me.”

 —Nogah Rotstein, founder and designer

 Founded on the idea of creating modern, playful heirlooms through creativity and resourcefulness, Tilly Doro turns recycled materials from fast fashion manufacturers into beautifully designed pieces that keep waste out of landfills and give old adornments new life.

-Years later, encouraged to be creatively curious, resourceful and playful, Nogah founded Tilly Doro with the idea of creating modern heirlooms.
-Over the years of treasure hunting she amassed a collection of vintage jewelry, which she used to create one-of-a-kind necklaces that infuse old pieces with new life.
-Guided by intuition and allowing for accidents, she began a career as a jeweler – creating a new story with each unique piece.
-She gained further experience working as an assistant designer making private label accessories for Anthropologie, Urban Outfitters, and Free People.
+Over years of treasure hunting, founder and designer Nogah Rotstein amassed a collection of vintage jewelry that she used to create one-of-a-kind necklaces, infusing old pieces with new life.
+Guided by intuition and allowing for accidents, she began a career as a jeweler and spent over a decade making private label accessories for brands like Anthropologie, Urban Outfitters, and Free People.

-Nogah continues to be inspired by history but evolved to working with different materials and techniques; sculpting and hand-forming wax into textured shapes that are then cast in metal.
-These simple totems are paired with fabric, dyed rope, or enamel, juxtaposing clean refined elements with an organic hand-made feel and bursts of color.
-Influenced by nature, symbols, asymmetry and balance, her jewelry reflects the spirit of the ancient past within a modern aesthetic.
+With Tilly Doro, Nogah continues to be inspired by history and sustainability.
+All pieces are sculpted and hand-formed into textured shapes that are cast in recycled metal (primarily brass and zinc) and coated in gold plating.
+These clean, classic totems are combined with fabric, dyed rope, or enamel, juxtaposing refined elements with an organic, hand-made feel.
+Influenced by nature, symbols, asymmetry and balance, Tilly Doro reflects the spirit of the ancient past within a modern aesthetic.

-Dedicated to sustainable and conscious business and production choices, Tilly Doro uses deadstock and repurposed materials as much as possible.
+Dedicated to sustainable and conscious business and production choices, Tilly Doro uses primarily deadstock and repurposed materials sourced from fast fashion manufacturers.
 Each piece is handmade with love.